 - Lived or worked on base for at least 30 days between August 1, 1953 and December 31, 1987

-- Have an injury or illness linked to the contaminated water
+- Have a health issue or illness linked to the contaminated water

 Even if your loved one passed away decades ago, you may still be eligible to file a Camp Lejeune lawsuit on their behalf.